boyu-zhang-25/WordSense/README.md

 ```
 As you may notice, this model only works for words within the lexicon of the WordNet.
 Otherwise, we do not have the definition embeddings.

-##Supersense:
+## Supersense:

 After the joint optimization of the above model, we are seeking a solution to the problem of unknown word aforementioned.
-We will adopt an idea called ‘supersense’ [Ciaramit, 2003](https://dl.acm.org/citation.cfm?id=1119377).
+We will adopt an idea called ‘supersense’ ([Ciaramit, 2003])(https://dl.acm.org/citation.cfm?id=1119377).
 Supersense, or Lexicographer, is a universal ontology across all vocabularies.
 It acts as a ‘genralization’ and ‘abstraction’ of word senses and is not affected by unseen words.

 We will randomly initialize a [300, 1] vector for each supersense as supersense embedding.
 And when we are optimizing step 1 and step 2, we also optimize the embedding of supersense in the same way.
 Here is an intuitive example (let’s forget about ambiguity for a while): suppose the model knows `apple`, `banana`, and `orange`, and it also knows that these three words belong to the supersense `fruit` (this deterministic knowledge comes from artificial ontology like WordNet).
 Thus, for the input `apple`, the predicted embedding shall not only be closer to the actual `apple` sense embedding, but also closer to the `fruit` embedding.
 After training, if we input an unseen word `durian`, we will get nothing because we do not have the definition embedding for ‘durian’.
 But!
 We do have the universal supersense `fruit`, and our trained model is supposed to put `durian` close to `fruit`.
 Thus, our model would say: ‘oh I do not know what exactly it is, but at least I know it is a fruit!’